mnberthe/aws-solutions-architect-associate-notes/README.md

       - Route 53 health checkers are outside the VPC.
 They can’t access private endpoints (private VPC or on-premises resources).
       - Create a CloudWatch Metric and associate a CloudWatch Alarm to it, then create a Health Check that checks the Cloud watch alarm.

+# Elastic Load Balancer

+- Spread load across multiple EC2 instances
+- Supports Multi AZ
+- Expose a single point of access (DNS) to your application
+- Do regular health checks to your instances
+- Enforce stickiness with cookies
+- High availability across zones
+- Separate public traffic from private traffic

+__Types__
+- __Classic Load Balancer (CLB) - deprecated__
+  - __Load Balancing to a single application__
+  - Supports HTTP, HTTPS (layer 7) & TCP (layer 4)
+  - Health checks are HTTP or TCP based
+  - Provides a fixed hostname (xxx.region.elb.amazonaws.com)

+- __Application Load Balancer (ALB)__
+  - Load balancing to multiple applications (target groups) based on the request parameters
+  - Operates at Layer 7 (HTTP, HTTPS and WebSocket)
+  - Provides a fixed hostname (xxx.region.elb.amazonaws.com)
+  - __Security Groups can be attached to ALBs__ to filters requests
+  - Great for micro services & container-based applications (Docker & ECS)
+  - Client info is passed in the request headers
+    - Client IP => X-Forwarded-For
+    - Client Port => X-Forwarded-Port
+    - Protocol => X-Forwarded-Proto
+  - __Target Groups__
+    - Health checks are done at the target group level
+    - Target Groups could be
+      - EC2 instances - HTTP
+      - ECS tasks - HTTP
+      - Lambda functions - HTTP request is translated into a JSON event
+      - Private IP Addresses
+  - __Listener Rules__ can be configured to route traffic to different target groups based on
+    - Path (example.com/users & example.com/posts)
+    - Hostname (one.example.com & other.example.com)
+    - Query String (example.com/users?id=123&order=false)
+    - Request Headers
+    - Source IP address

+- __Network Load Balancer (NLB)__
+  - Operates at Layer 4 (TCP, UDP)
+  - Can handle millions of request per seconds (extreme performance)
+  - Lower latency ~ 100 ms (vs 400 ms for ALB
+  - __1 static public IP per AZ (vs a static hostname for CLB & ALB)__
+  - Health Checks support the TCP, HTTP and HTTPS Protocols
+  - __No security groups can be attached to NLBs__.
+Since they operate on layer 4, they cannot see the data available at layer 7.
+They just forward the   incoming traffic to the right target group as if those requests were directly coming from client.
+So, the attached instances must __allow TCP traffic     on port 80 from anywhere__.
+  - Within a target group, NLB can send traffic to
+    - EC2 instances
+    - IP addresses
+    - Application Load Balancer (ALB)

+- __Gateway Load Balancer (GWLB)__
+  - Operates at layer 3 (Network layer) - IP Protocol
+  - Used to route requests to a fleet of 3rd party virtual appliances like Firewalls, Intrusion Detection and Prevention Systems (IDPS), etc.

+- __Sticky Sessions (Session Affinity)__
+  - Requests coming from a client is always redirected to the same instance based on a cookie After the cookie expires, the requests coming from the same user might be redirected to another instance
+  - __Only supported by CLB & ALB__ because the cookie can be seen at layer 7
+  - Used to ensure the user doesn’t lose his session data, like login or cart info, while navigating between web pages.
+  - Stickiness may cause load imbalance
+  - Cookies could be:
+    - Application-based (TTL defined by the application)
+    - Load Balancer generated (TTL defined by the load balancer)
+  - ELB reserved cookie names (should not be used):
+    - AWSALB
+    - AWSALBAPP
+    - AWSALBTG

+- __Cross-zone Load Balancing__
+- Allows ELBs in different AZ containing unbalanced number of instances to distribute the traffic evenly across all instances in all the AZ registered under a load balancer.
+- Supported Load Balancers
+  - Classic Load Balancer : Disabled by default
+  - Application Load Balancer : Always on (can’t be disabled)
+  - Network Load Balancer : Disabled by default